-They like to follow their owners and are ‘in your face’ type of cat.
+They like to follow their owners and are ‘in your face’ type of cats.

 Thai cats also like to talk about everything and anything and will expect that you act on their advice.
-They are attention seeking cats that love being petted and admired, and they won’t appreciate being left at home alone.
+They are attention seeking cats that love being petted and admired, and they won’t appreciate being left alone at home.

 Thus, they are best suited for homes where there is always someone around to keep them company.

-It is believed that pointed cats were cherished in Thailand more than 700 years ago.
+It is believed that pointed cats were cherished in Thailand many years ago.
 They were called Whichianmat, which translates into ‘moon diamond’.
-The breed was depicted in the Tamra Maew, known as Cat Book of Poems which is dated to period in between 1351-1767.
+The breed was depicted in the Tamra Maew, known as Cat Book of Poems, which is dated to period in between 1351-1767.